mlswg/mls-protocol/draft-ietf-mls-protocol.md

 example, Proposals with an invalid signature or Proposals that are semantically inconsistent, such as a Remove proposal for an unoccupied leaf.
 The Commit MUST NOT combine Proposals sent within different epochs.
-Despite these requirements, it is still possible for a valid Proposal not to be covered by a Commit, e.g., because the sender of the Commit did not receive the Proposal.
+Despite these requirements, it is still possible for a valid Proposal not to be covered by a Commit, for example, because the sender of the Commit did not receive the Proposal.
 In such cases, the sender of the proposal can retransmit the Proposal in the new epoch.
 In the case where a committer is processing Proposals where an Update